Edward Bryant: Life and work

 Bryant was born in White Plains, New York, but raised on a cattle ranch in Wyoming.
 He attended school in Wheatland, Wyoming, and received his MA in English from the University of Wyoming in 1968.

 During the 1950s his uncle, a rodeo star, encouraged his love of film.
 This perhaps ultimately led to his occasional work in screenplays and as an actor.
 He was in the films The Laughing Dead (1988) and Ill Met by Moonlight (1994).

 His writing career began in 1968 with his attendance at the Clarion Workshop.
 At the beginning of his career he developed an association with Harlan Ellison, which led to collaborative efforts such as the novel Phoenix Without Ashes, based on Ellison's pilot script for The Starlost.

 He won two Nebula Awards for his short stories, "Stone" (1978) and "giANTS" (1979).
 He was mostly known as a writer of short fiction; however, he also wrote poetry, nonfiction, reviews, criticism, and edited an e-zine.
 His short horror story "Dark Angel", which appeared in Kirby McCauley's anthology Dark Forces, featured modern-day witch Angela Black.
 She reappears as the narrator of Bryant's short novel Fetish.

 When Bryant moved to Denver in 1972, he founded the Northern Colorado Writers Workshop, which continues today, and has produced a number of notable writers, including Steve Rasnic Tem, Melanie Tem, John Dunning, Wil McCarthy, Bruce Holland Rogers, Dan Simmons, and Connie Willis.
 Bryant was a senior editor of Wormhole Books.
 In addition, he facilitated a number of other writing workshops over the years for writers ranging in skill and experience from amateur to professional.

 Edward Bryant served as Toastmaster for Denvention II, the 1981 Worldcon, as well as World Fantasy Convention, ArmadilloCon, TusCon, and Death Equinox.
-He also chaired (and otherwise was a special guest at) for multiple years at the World Horror Convention.
+He was Master of Ceremonies at the 1994 World Horror Convention, Special Guest in 1996, and Chair in 2000.